NikhilVadoliya/Flutter_slider_drawer/README.md

   - Provide shadow of Main screen with customization of shadow colors,blurRadius and spreadRadius
   - Provide RTL(RightToLeft),LTR(LeftToRight) and TTB(TopToBottom) slider open selection
   - Provide Custom Appbar support and you can also use plugin appBar with use of `SliderAppBar` widget
+  - If you are using CupertinoApp then pass `isCupertino: true`

 # Code